leimath/leimath.github.io/content/posts/gt-notes-p2.md

 author = "LeiMath"
 +++

+The book followed throughout is: _Graph Theory with Applications_ by _Bondy J.A., Murty U.S.R._.
+Please refer to the book for examples as well as visual graph drawings.

 # Degree of a Vertex

 The `degree` of a vertex $v$ in a graph $G$, denoted by $d_G(v)$ (or simply, $d(v)$ if the context of graph is clear), is the number of edges incident ot $v$ of $G$.
 Each loop is counted as two edges. $\delta(G)$ and $\Delta(G)$ are used to represent the minimum and maximum degrees of the vertices of $G$ respectively.
 A vertex is odd if the degree is odd, else it is even.